Honoring the Source

 Each of the countries that make up West Africa have traditions of dance and drumming, and although there are certainly similarities and overlaps, there are also unique differences across the region.
 Likewise, there are traditions of dance and drumming across the continent that differ vastly in instrumentation and movement style.
 In each case, the movements and their accompanying songs and rhythms reflect the culture, the land, the ways of life, practices, traditions and experiences of the people.

-To honor and preserve the important elements that make up culture and people and their unique stories, it is important not to lump the vast and varied music and dance traditions from across the continent into one general idea, and instead to learn the specific tradition and acknowledge the roots and origins of the form we study.
+To honor and preserve the important elements that make up culture and people and their unique stories, it is important not to lump the vast and varied music and dance traditions from across the continent into one general idea, and instead to learn the specific traditions and acknowledge the roots and origins of the forms we study.

-In present day Guinea, traditional movements from the original village dances remain, while the dances also continue to evolve and expand through the national dance companies.
-This ever-evolving cultural art form reflects the added style and flavor of each artist in the original companies, as well as the styles coming through the younger and upcoming generation of artists.
+In present day Guinea, traditional movements in the original village dances remain, while the dances also continue to evolve and expand through the national dance companies.
+This ever-evolving cultural art form reflects the added style and flavor of each artist in the original companies, as well as the styles coming through the upcoming generation of artists, sharing this tradition around the globe.

 Honoring our Teachers